 Meanwhile, visionary industrialists raised the Industrial Fund for the Advancement of Science to help to provide laboratory facilities for independent and direct grant schools.
 Croydon High School benefited and the physics and chemistry block, for which the Fund provided half the money, was opened by Sir Alexander Fleck, Chairman of ICI, on 10 March 1959, the day on which the Margaret Adams Library was opened.

-So the old and the new were combined and when Miss Adams retired in 1960 her portrait, painted by Edward Halliday, was hung in the library which bore her name on the Wellesley Road site.
+So the old and the new were combined and when Miss Adams retired in 1960 her portrait, painted by Edward Halliday, was hung in the school library which bore her name on the Wellesley Road site.
 It now hangs at the entrance to the Sixth Form, along with images of all her predecessors and her successors, reminding the next generation of the inspirational women who have shaped their school and its legacy.

 Croydon was changing fast and the school continued to grow, amidst increased traffic and the deafening sounds of demolition and mushrooming office blocks.
 It was clear that a new site would have to be found.